owncloud/ios-app/KNOWN_ISSUES.md

 - Copy & Paste allows copying a folder into a subfolder of its own / itself, leading to an infinite cycle
 - handling of detached drives with user data in them (see OCVault.detachedDrives)
 - sync actions that are actually complete are not always cleared from the Status tab until a logout/login
+- dropping an item into its source/origin folder (same view controller) triggers a MOVE that fails

 ## File Provider
 - dragging an entire space on top of another starts a full copy of the space, which eventually fails halfway through